© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Saxon town: Bury Road allotments is a scheduled monument protected by Historic England under reference 1003939.
 View the official record →

-Site of Saxon town: Bury Road allotments is a scheduled ancient monument comprising the remains of an early Anglo-Saxon settlement located in Suffolk, England.
+Site of Saxon town: Bury Road allotments is a scheduled ancient monument representing the remains of a Saxon urban settlement located in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003939.

 Site of Saxon town: Bury Road allotments is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003939.